- Meet Purina

 Cat Chow Naturals Original Plus Vitamins & Minerals Cat Food

 When it comes to what your cat eats, why not go natural?
 Purina Cat Chow Naturals leaves out the artificial additives and gives cats the nutrition they need with natural ingredients like real chicken, whole grains and a touch of leafy greens.
 High in protein like a cat’s natural diet, it’s a formula cats find naturally delicious, complete with a fiber blend to help control hairballs.
 Every meal of Purina Cat Chow Naturals provides complete and balanced nutrition, including essential vitamins and minerals.
-And don’t forget, Purina Cat Chow offers a variety of great-tasting formulas, all with trusted nutrition for feeding great relationships: Purina Kitten Chow, Purina Cat Chow Complete, Indoor, Healthy Weight and Gentle.
+And don’t forget, Purina Cat Chow offers a variety of great-tasting formulas, all with trusted nutrition for feeding great relationships: Purina Kitten Chow, Purina Cat Chow Complete.

 |Weight (kgs)||Feeding Amount (cups*)|

 These amounts are averages and your cat’s needs may differ.
 Feeding amounts should be adjusted as necessary to help your cat maintain an ideal body condition.

 Feeding for Reproduction

 Purina Cat Chow Naturals provides the extra nutrition needed by reproducing females in stages of gestation and lactation.
 Food consumption may vary during gestation, so feed the amount needed to maintain the pregnant female’s good body condition.
 Food intake may double or even quadruple during lactation.

 Changes in your cat’s diet should be made gradually to allow your cat to become accustomed to a new food.
 Substitute small amounts of the new food for the old food, gradually increasing the amount of the new food while decreasing the old food, over a period of 7 – 10 days.
 This gradual transition will help avoid dietary upsets.